 Another important factor in the consideration of the fiscal condition is the Agency's cash position and annual cash flows.

-Table 3, presented below, presents a condensed version of the Agency's statements of cash flows for the years ended May 31, 2016, 2015, and 2014.
+Table 3, shown below, presents a condensed version of the Agency's statements of cash flows for the years ended May 31, 2017, 2016, and 2015.

 Table 3-Condensed Statements of Cash Flows